 Code Module ECTS

 MK5101 Digital Marketing 5

 MK5117 Sevices Marketing 5

 MK 563 Research Methods 5

 MK5115 Marketing Innovation & Commercialisation 5

 MK5109 Marketing Performance & Productivity 10

-MK5111 Advanced Topics in Digital Marketing Practic e 5
+MK5122 Inbound Marketing Strategy 5

 MK5112 Dissertation (Part 1 of 2)

+Semester 2 2 Courses:

-Code Module ECTS MK5106 Digital Marketing Starategy and Management 10 MK5113 Cases in Marketing Management & Strategy 5
+Code Module ECTS

+MK5106 Digital Marketing Starategy and Management 10

+MK5113 Cases in Marketing Management & Strategy 5

 MK5110 Brand Management 5

 MK5104 Marketing Analytics 5

 MK5118 Social Marketing &Sustainability 5

 MK5112 Dissertation (Part 1 of 2) 25

 These courses are taught over one academic year with assessments at the end of each semester.
 Students also complete a minor research dissertation under the supervision of staff members.
 This dissertation will account for 30 ect and be completed by a day in July specified by the Marketing Discipline.
-Candidates who, without School permission, present the dissertation after the closing date as specified shall be confirmed to a maximum mark of 40% for the dissertation
+Candidates who, without School permission, present the dissertation after the closing date as specified shall be confirmed to a maximum mark of 40% for the dissertation.